Drilling engineers are vital to the petroleum industry, managing the safe and efficient drilling of wells to procure oil or gas

 - Oil exploration is an international activity and the work of a drilling engineer can take you all over the world, from Africa to Eastern Europe to the Middle East.

-- The work on offshore rigs is demanding and physically hard, often undertaken in dirty, wet and noisy conditions.
+- The work on offshore rigs is physically demanding, often undertaken in dirty, wet and noisy conditions.
 The weather may also be unpleasant.

 - Living conditions on most rigs are very comfortable.
 Rigs usually accommodate 50 to 100 people.
 Rooms are compact and are frequently shared with a colleague working the opposite 12-hour shift, so you will rarely see your roommate.
 All meals and laundry services are provided.
 Regular facilities include a gym and snooker room with access to computers and DVDs.
 Alcohol is prohibited on the rig.